vianalin/OrderedArrayList/README.md

 # OrderedArrayList
-We discussed that we needed to create NoNullArrayList class then OrderedArrayList extending on the NoNullArrayList
+We discussed that we needed to create NoNullArrayList class then OrderedArrayList extending on the NoNullArrayList + that we needed to use super